The Cultural Peeps Podcast series is part of an ongoing project which explores different Career Pathways across the Cultural Sectors.

 - The first aim is to help early career professionals understand the huge range of ever-changing job profiles that now exist across these complex and interconnected sectors,

-- The second is aim is to help those early career professionals to interpret job titles in the context of different venues and organisations – often, jobs with the same title can be radically different depending on the organisation,
+- The second aim is to help early career professionals to interpret job titles in the context of different venues and organisations – often, jobs with the same title can be radically different depending on the organisation,

-Through my job as a Lecturer at the University, I also hear fascinating tales directly from the individuals that work in these venues about why they chose to apply for their current job, why they left their previous role, why they intend to move jobs in the future and in some cases why they are planning to retrain altogether.
+Through my job as a Lecturer at the University, I hear fascinating tales directly from the individuals that work in these venues about why they chose to apply for their current job, why they left their previous role, why they intend to move jobs in the future and in some cases why they are planning to retrain altogether.

 When my student asked me for that ‘definitive list’, I thought about the recent conversations I’d had with colleagues and wished I was able to rewind and replay them for her, so she could hear first-hand, why they chose to do the job they do and what it actually feels like on a day-to-day basis.

 By formally collecting and archiving some of these conversations, I hope to create a touchstone for those looking for an insight into what people do all day, and why they do the jobs they do.
 Hopefully this series can help in their own decision making.

 The recordings that form the basis for the Podcast aren’t technically perfect.
 They are often grabbed in busy offices and in between meetings.
 So you can frequently hear the everyday world of work whirring on in the background, so doors will slam, clocks will tick and emails will ping into inboxes!

 The recordings are intended to capture a snapshot of where the participants were at that particular moment in their careers and I decided very early on that it was better to capture these conversations whenever I could, rather than wait for the perfect moment – which given how busy everyone is across these areas of work, rarely emerged.

 These Podcasts are often edited down from longer conversations – but I have tried to keep in as much of that original content as possible.